-In connection with the Quarterly Report on Form 10-Q of Maravai LifeSciences Holdings, Inc. (the "Company") for the period ended June 30, 2022, as filed with the U.S. Securities and Exchange Commission (the "Report"), I, Carl Hull, Chief Executive Officer of the Company, hereby certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Maravai LifeSciences Holdings, Inc. (the "Company") for the period ended September 30, 2022, as filed with the U.S. Securities and Exchange Commission (the "Report"), I, Carl Hull, Executive Chairman of the Board and Interim Chief Executive Officer of the Company, hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge: